US diplomat Blinken meets Turkey’s Erdogan, kicking off Gaza diplomacy tour

 Ankara is frustrated by the delay in approval from the US Congress for a $20bn deal for 40 F-16 fighter jets.
 Washington is waiting for Turkey to ratify Sweden’s bid to join NATO.

-On Saturday, Blinken and Fidan addressed Ankara’s process to ratify Sweden’s NATO membership, according to a Turkish foreign ministry statement.
+On Saturday, Blinken and Fidan addressed Ankara’s process to ratify Sweden’s NATO membership, according to officials from both sides.
+Blinken said they had discussed “final steps in the process”.

 US officials are confident Ankara will soon approve Sweden’s accession after it won the Turkish parliament’s backing last month, a senior State Department official travelling with Blinken told the Reuters news agency.

-As part of Blinken’s whistlestop tour of several countries, he then travelled to the island of Crete on Saturday to meet Greek Prime Minister Kyriakos Mitsotakis.
-Fellow NATO member Greece is awaiting the US Congress’s approval of a sale of F-35 fighter jets.
+As part of Blinken’s whistlestop tour of several countries, he travelled from Turkey to the island of Crete to meet Greek Prime Minister Kyriakos Mitsotakis on Saturday.
+Fellow NATO member Greece is awaiting the US Congress’s approval of the sale of F-35 fighter jets.

 Post Greece, Blinken’s tour in the coming days will include Saudi Arabia, Egypt, Jordan, Qatar, the United Arab Emirates, Israel and the occupied West Bank, where he will deliver a message that Washington does not want a regional escalation of the Gaza conflict.
 Blinken also hopes to make progress in talks about how Gaza could be governed if and when Israel achieves its aim of eradicating Hamas.